Position: Director of Track & Field and Cross Country

-Last season, Elliott guided both the men’s and women’s programs to third-place finishes at the Clemson-hosted 2018 ACC Indoor Championships.
-The Tiger men’s 4x400m team tallied its fifth straight conference championship after Cordell Lamb, Deonte Tolbert, John Lewis and Jeffrey Green achieved the Tigers’ fourth-best finish in program history.
-Additionally, then-seniors Jeffrey Green (400m) and Jeremiah Green (triple jump) won ACC indoor titles.
-Elliott also coached Lewis, a junior in 2017-18, to First Team All-America honors after Lewis placed seventh overall in the 800m run at the 2018 NCAA Indoor Championships.
-Additionally, Jeremiah Green claimed Second Team All-America accolades with his 11th-place finish in the triple jump at the indoor national championship.
-On the women’s side, Olivia James, Kendra Clarke, Kamryn McIntosh and Fellan Ferguson won the women’s 4x400m title at the ACC Indoor Championships after turning in the second-best time in program history.
-Elliott also personally guided then-freshman Kamryn McIntosh to setting the program’s freshman record in the 800m record at the 2018 ACC Indoor Championships, which was also good for runner-up status.
-Outdoors, Elliott led the largest combined group during his tenure as Clemson head coach to the NCAA Championships in Eugene, Oregon.
-In addition to Lewis, Jeremiah Green and McIntosh, the Tigers qualified seven additional individuals to the national championship as well as the men’s 4x400m and women’s 4x100m relay teams.
+The 2017-18 season saw Elliott guide both the men’s and women’s programs to third-place finishes at the Clemson-hosted 2018 ACC Indoor Championships.
+The Tigers’ won the men’s and women’s 4x400m at the indoor championship.
+The men’s team tallied its fifth straight conference championship in the event, while then-seniors Jeffrey Green (400m) and Jeremiah Green (triple jump) won ACC indoor titles.
+Elliott also coached John Lewis to First Team All-America honors and Jeremiah Green to Second Team All-America accolades with his 11th-place finish in the triple jump at the indoor national championship.
+Elliott personally guided Kamryn McIntosh to setting the program’s freshman record in the 800m record at the 2018 ACC Indoor Championship.
+Outdoors, Elliott led the largest combined group during his tenure as Clemson head coach to the NCAA Championships in Eugene, bring 10 athletes to the competition.